 Differential sensitivity to changes in OCC may be a risk-factor that causes differences in expected returns across properties.
-However, when markets are segmented, excess risk and excess return may be correlated but excess risk does not need to cause all of the extra return.
+However, market segmentation is crucial for this channel.
+When markets are segmented, excess risk and excess return may be correlated but excess risk does not need to cause all of the extra return.
 So even though properties with (in some cases much) higher returns also have higher risk, there need be no version of the "equity premium puzzle" in single-family housing.

-Our findings on housing returns also connect to the large and growing literature on racial differences in housing market outcomes and wealth building.
-Our finding that areas with high shares of Black households have higher yields and returns in some sense validates the concerns that housing in minority neighborhoods is undervalued.
-The fact that the differences in returns is driven almost entirely by yields implies that homeowners in these neighborhoods are not reaping capital gains, but are simply achieving a higher utility flow or rental yield (relative to the house value) from owning homes.
+We also connect to the large and growing literature on racial differences in housing market outcomes and wealth building (e.g. Ambrose et al. (2020); Bayer et al. (2016, 2017); Begley and Purnanandam (2021); Bhutta and Hizmo (2020); Higgins (2023)).
+Our finding that areas with high shares of Black households have higher yields and returns, even after controlling for our other OCC measures, is consistent with the common notion that housing in minority neighborhoods is undervalued.
+The fact that the differences in returns is driven almost entirely by yields implies that owners are realizing a higher utility flow or rental yield (relative to the house value) from owning homes.
 However, because ownership rates may also vary with race, our results do not necessarily imply that Black households enjoy much of the extra returns that their sorting may be causing in equilibrium.